 Meanwhile, experts in the UK are suggesting the same thing in order to handle Brexit.

 Of course, all investments in automation must be balanced with the needs of human workers and what role they might play in your future business.
 This isn’t one to rush headlong into.

-As we mentioned earlier, food label transparency is shaping up to be a key trend of 2021, and a way for manufacturers to show off their sustainability and healthy eating initiatives.
+As we mentioned earlier, brand transparency is a key trend for 2023, and a way for manufacturers to show off their sustainability and healthy eating initiatives.

 According to the IFIC survey referenced above, consumers struggle to recognise environmentally sustainable sources in their food.
 60% said they don’t know which of their food choices are environmentally friendly, and 63% say it would have a greater influence on their purchase decision if it were easier.

 In addition, an Innova survey found that six in 10 global consumers have a genuine interest in knowing where their food comes from.

 This puts great emphasis on clean product packaging that tells a clear story.
 Information on animal welfare, sustainable and fair sourcing, supply chain transparency and clear ingredients could all have a big impact on product desirability this year.